Donate Sponsor

 long-haired brown tabby cat sitting on wooden bench in the sunshine

-Here are some tips to get the best out of your outdoor space for you and your cat; creating a botanical adventure playground with cat-friendly plants, strategically placed pots, fallen logs and their very own poo patch.
+Here are some tips to get the best out of your outdoor space for you and your cat.
+Create a botanical adventure playground with cat-friendly plants, strategically placed pots, fallen logs and their very own poo patch.

 1. Beware of plants that are dangerous for cats

 The most important gardening tip for all cat owners is to avoid lilies both outdoors and inside the house.
-These are potentially fatal to cats and although fabulously fragrant and showy, they simply aren’t worth the risk to your cat’s health.
-Cats don’t have to deliberately chew on a lily (all parts are poisonous, including vase water), just brushing past it could shake pollen on their fur and prove toxic when they lick themselves clean.
+These are potentially fatal to cats and although fabulously fragrant and showy, they aren’t worth the risk to your cat’s health.
+Cats don’t have to deliberately chew on a lily (all parts are poisonous, including vase water).
+Brushing past it could shake pollen on their fur and prove toxic when they lick themselves clean.
 And while we’re at it, avoid nerium oleander and lily of the valley too.

 Don’t panic when it comes to plant dangers.
 We have an extensive list of plants, flowers, trees and herbs to avoid, those to be aware of if your cat’s a nibbler, and those that are safe.
-Thankfully cats are usually very discerning when it comes to eating things and they’re more likely to be distracted by the wonderful playground that the garden provides.
+Thankfully cats are usually very discerning when it comes to eating things.
+They’re more likely to be distracted by the wonderful playground that the garden provides.
 Find out more about dangerous plants.

 Are daffodils poisonous to cats?